chanjunren/chanjunren.github.io/website/docs/Backend/Elastic Search/questions.md

 - There might be window whereby the shards are out of sync right?
 Since READ requests are round robin how does ES handle this
 - Plugin for formatting JSON / Tables
 - So what is returned for empty values?
+- When does it make sense to use ES over traditional non SQL databases?